-There are three distinct definitions of decentralization prevalent in the blockchain space today.
-And each one is equally relevant, for each represents the types of decentralization in blockchain.
+There are six distinct definitions of decentralization prevalent in the blockchain space today.
+And each one is equally relevant, for each represents the types of decentralization in blockchain

 We have been surrounded by centralized infrastructure and are pretty aware of how such systems function.
-Every node/branch/participant in the system/network is under a central command, and the outflow/inflow of data takes place to and fro this centralized entity.
-In a decentralized system, however, each node is an equal participant in the network and collectively manages the network.
-In other words, there is no central command these nodes need to report; the network operates and grows when nodes reach a consensus.
+Every node/branch/participant in the system/network is under a central command, and the outflow/inflow of data takes place to and from this centralized entity.
+In a decentralized system, however, each node or a server is an equal participant in the network and collectively manages the network.
+In other words, there is no central command these nodes need to report to; the network operates and grows based on protocols established through consensus reached between them.
 Let’s learn what decentralization is before we discuss what are the types of decentralization.

 What is Decentralization?